emilyfuhrman/datavis_design/2017_Summer/Studios/07_Introduction_to_Processing_Part_2_Visualizing_Data.md

 	for(int i=0; i < my_table.getRowCount(); i++){
 	}
 ```
 * Inside of the `for-loop`, we will push a new random value to the array we defined every time the loop runs.
+We will access the current position of the array we want to define, ask Processing to give us a random number between 0 and 100, and make doubly sure that the number Processing gives back to us is an integer.
 Between the curly brackets, add the following:

 `randomArray[i] = int(random(0,100));`